rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

-- try replacing SVG viewBox by CSS
+- try animating character sprites from Teleglitch
 - generate pngs for demo (so don't need code)
   - ✅ try server-side-render using npm module `canvas`
   - ✅ browser and server use same canvas overlay code